allengaller/a4c-aima-coder-manager/README.md

-Brownie - A Delightful CMS
+Donuts - A Delightful CMS
 ==========================

 About
 -----
-Brownie is a full-stack, hacker/coder-friendly, interesting CMS system.
+Donuts is a full-stack, hacker/coder-friendly, interesting CMS system.
 This project covers the Linux server side, Mac/iOS/Android Client side, and of crouse the Web version.
 The current on-going development is mainly focus on the Linux server side and the web version of Brownie.